-Along the Icefields Parkway, just North of Lake Louise, Mt Hector was the second Canadian Rockies 11,000 foot peaks to be climbed in 1895.
+Along the Icefields Parkway, just north of Lake Louise, Mount Hector was the second Canadian Rockies 11,000-foot peak to be climbed in 1895.
 Standing on the summit you will be following in the footsteps of some of the Canadian Rockies’ most famous mountaineers: Charles Fay, Charles Thompson, and Philip Abbot.
-Abbott wrote about the ascent in Appalachia “I have never seen anything which equaled the view from the summit of Mt.
+Abbott wrote about the ascent in Appalachia “I have never seen anything which equalled the view from the summit of Mt.
 Hector, and I do not expect to see anything which will excel it…There was nothing visible but the unbroken wilderness of ice and snow and crag, an ocean without shores whose waves were mountain ranges.”
-During this trip you’ll enjoy a slightly more modern view of the breathtaking peaks, valleys, and icefields that surround you.
+During this guided climbing trip, you’ll enjoy a slightly more modern view of the breathtaking peaks, valleys, and icefields that surround you.

-Mt Hector requires a good level of physical fitness.
-Most of the trip is non-technical with two exceptions.
-There is a long glacier walk up and down the mountain which does have some fairly large crevasses.
+Mount Hector requires a good level of physical fitness.
+Most of the guided trekking tour is non-technical with two exceptions.
+There is a long glacier walk up and down the mountain which does have some large crevasses.
 This requires good visibility for route finding and navigation.
 The final section is a scramble to the true summit which does have some exposure.
 You will be roped up for this.

 Guides & Group Size

-Maximum guide to guest ratio is 1:4.
+The maximum guide to guest ratio is 1:2.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by the Province of Alberta.
-Maximum group size is 12, minimum 2.
+The maximum group size is 6, minimum 2.

 Accommodation & Meals